High-Frequency Thermal Graviton Remnant from the End of Inflation: Gibbons-Hawking radiation spectrum: An Open System Perspective from Quantum Thermodynamics

 where $g_i$ is the number of bosonic freedom degrees.
-For gravitons with spin-2, two polarizations, the spectral energy density per unit volume should be written as\footnote{Gravitons, as $s=2$ bosons, are a common and reasonable approach in calculating the energy density of GWs.
-For instance, many studies on Hawking radiation of GWs have adopted this approach \cite{Dolgov:2011cq, Dong:2015yjs, Hooper:2020evu, Arbey:2021ysg, Cheek:2022dbx, Ireland:2023avg, Boluna:2023jlo}.
+For gravitons with spin-2, two polarizations, the spectral energy density per unit volume should be written as\footnote{Gravitons, as $s=2$ bosons, are a common and reasonable approach in calculating the energy density of GWs, and adopted by many studies on black hole radiation \cite{Dolgov:2000ht, Anantua:2008am, Dolgov:2011cq, Dong:2015yjs, Hooper:2020evu, Arbey:2021ysg, Cheek:2022dbx, Ireland:2023avg}.
 However, to maintain rigor, we refer to it as the graviton background rather than specifically attributing it to the emission of individual gravitons.
 Although the language of particles is employed for intuition, our predictions are formulated entirely in terms of gauge-invariant energy densities and spectra, which are directly related to observable GW backgrounds.}

 by writing the temperature as $T_{\text{H}} \equiv T_{\text{dS}}$.
-Now one can write the total power of graviton radiation integrated over all frequencies $\omega$, and find it obeys the Stefan-Boltzmann law as \cite{Padmanabhan:2002ji,Alicki:2023rfv}
+Now one can write the total power of graviton radiation integrated over all frequencies $\omega$, and find it obeys the Stefan-Boltzmann law as \cite{Padmanabhan:2002ji, Alicki:2023rfv}

 where $a_d = \pi^2/15 $ is the radiation density constant.
 This result has been consistently recovered in various cosmological contexts, from the open universe models of Gott \cite{Gott:1982zf} to the bouncing cosmologies of Barrau et al.\cite{Barrau:2014kza}.
 But unlike earlier works that focus on the existence of a steady energy density associated with dS horizons, the signal studied here should be viewed as a snapshot of the thermal state at the moment inflation ends.